eqqn/eqqn.github.io/_posts/2023-01-04-Security_in_manufacturing.md

 Whether you call it Cloud, Digital Transformation, Manufacturing 4.0...
 It's there.
 Across the industry, the untapped potential for better automation, big data analytics and ERP integration is there.
 But it's also hampered by lack of interoperability on many levels, as well as valid security concerns.

 Try to find [top 10 CNC machine brands](https://www.stylecnc.com/blog/top-10-best-cnc-machine-manufacturers-brands.html).
 I personally don't know half of the list and could add a bunch of more.
 And that's not even covering high-performance segments.
 Or different workflows - it's not just milling, but also grinding, [wire EDM](https://en.wikipedia.org/wiki/Electrical_discharge_machining)(not dance music) and laser/additive(think of 3D printing with metal powders heated by laser!) manufacturing.
+These machines are even more specialized and made by smaller companies.
-Each of these segments are even further fragmented with their own data pipelines, controls and protocols.
+As there are no prevailing common standard, we have many different data pipelines, controls, APIs and protocols.

-Because of a fragmented market it is probably not at the forefront of software industry
+Because of a fragmented market it is probably not at the forefront of software industry[citation needed]

 ### lifecycle of a machine